donaldcrane/coderbyte/README.md

 - POST Create a resource
 - GET Get a resource or list of resources
+- PATCH updates a resource or list of resources
+- DELETE deletes a resource or list of resources
 - For POST, the body of your request must be a JSON payload.

 # HTTP Response Codes